 The town eventually created irrigation ditches.
 Then, on July 4, 1891, Avon was featured along with other cities near the Eagle River (which they called Eagle County), as a “good place to visit, a better place to settle in, and the best place in the state for capital seeking investment.”

 Avon then grew from a simple lettuce farming town to a vibrant and beautiful tourist town that’s popular to this date.
 Popular sites around Avon include the Historic Water Wheel and the Beaver Creek Resort.

 Beaver Creek Resort – Enjoy year round fun, with biking and hiking in the summer, and world class skiing and snowboarding in the winter.
 Beaver Creek Ski Resort is part of the EPIC pass, and contains a huge mountain playground for all ages and abilities.
 Try the Birds of Prey Downhill Run if you’re feeling fast.

-Read about the Camping near Avon, around Eagle County.
+Read about the camping near Vail, Avon, and Eagle.

 Read about the Top 13 Cool Hotels in Beaver Creek and Avon.

 - The Osprey at Beaver Creek – luxury 4 star ski-in/ski-out